JuliaLang/julia/doc/stdlib/math.rst

 .. _&&:
 .. function:: x && y

+   ..
+Docstring generated from Julia source

-   Short-circuiting boolean and
+   Short-circuiting boolean AND

 .. _||:
 .. function:: x || y

+   ..
+Docstring generated from Julia source

-   Short-circuiting boolean or
+   Short-circuiting boolean OR

 .. function:: A_ldiv_Bc(a,b)